 The Equality Act 2010 suggests this is direct discrimination.
 So I’ve contacted 10 of the most popular hotel chains to find out why this is the case.
 My findings are below.

 I recently visited family in Wales (I’m in London).
 We booked a room with Premier Inn.
 As they are one of the hotels that do not offer accessible family rooms, our daughter could not stay in our room.
-Luckily, other family members were visiting with us, therefore, we were able to book a family room for them and have our daughter in with them.
+Luckily, we had family members who were visiting with us, therefore, we were able to book a family room for them and have our daughter in with them.
 This begs, the question, what if my other family members were not travelling with us?
 What/where would my daughter go?

 When you are disabled and have a family, being forced to book an extra room for your children is not only a parent’s worse nightmare but this can make a family hotel room “double” in price.
 With new Government rules/regulations around school term holidays, can you imagine how much this would cost at peak times?
 A hotel stay (1 room) can jump from approx £600 to £1200 for a few days stay.
 I wonder what non-disabled customers would say about this if they had to pay for two rooms as family rooms were not offered?
 I’m sure they too would have something to say about it!